apache/spark/docs/sql-programming-guide.md

 (SerDes) in order to access data stored in Hive.

 Configuration of Hive is done by placing your `hive-site.xml`, `core-site.xml` (for security configuration), `hdfs-site.xml` (for HDFS configuration) file in `conf/`.
+Note that

+When working with Hive, one must instantiate `SparkSession` with Hive support, including connectivity to a persistent Hive metastore, support for Hive serdes, and Hive user-defined functions.
+Users who do not have an existing Hive deployment can still enable Hive support.
+When not configured by the `hive-site.xml`, the context automatically creates `metastore_db` in the current directory and creates a directory configured by `spark.sql.warehouse.dir`, which defaults to the directory `spark-warehouse` in the current directory that the spark application is started.
+Note that the `hive.metastore.warehouse.dir` property in `hive-site.xml` is deprecated since Spark 2.0.0.
+Instead, use `spark.sql.warehouse.dir` to specify the default location of database in warehouse.
+You may need to grant write privilege to the user who starts the spark application.

 <div class="codetabs">

 <div data-lang="scala"  markdown="1">

-When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
-Users who do not have an existing Hive deployment can still create a `HiveContext`.
-When not configured by the hive-site.xml, the context automatically creates `metastore_db` in the current directory and creates `warehouse` directory indicated by HiveConf, which defaults to `/user/hive/warehouse`.
-Note that you may need to grant write privilege on `/user/hive/warehouse` to the user who starts the spark application.

 {% highlight scala %}
-// sc is an existing SparkContext. val sqlContext = new org.apache.spark.sql.hive.HiveContext(sc)
+// warehouse_location points to the default location for managed databases and tables val conf = new SparkConf().setAppName("HiveFromSpark").set("spark.sql.warehouse.dir", warehouse_location) val spark = SparkSession.builder.config(conf).enableHiveSupport().getOrCreate()

-sqlContext.sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") sqlContext.sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")
+spark.sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") spark.sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")

-// Queries are expressed in HiveQL sqlContext.sql("FROM src SELECT key, value").collect().foreach(println)
+// Queries are expressed in HiveQL spark.sql("FROM src SELECT key, value").collect().foreach(println)
 {% endhighlight %}

 </div>

 <div data-lang="java"  markdown="1">

-When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
-In addition to the `sql` method a `HiveContext` also provides an `hql` method, which allows queries to be expressed in HiveQL.

 {% highlight java %}
-// sc is an existing JavaSparkContext.
-HiveContext sqlContext = new org.apache.spark.sql.hive.HiveContext(sc.sc);
+SparkSession spark = SparkSession.builder().appName("JavaSparkSQL").getOrCreate();

-sqlContext.sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)");
+spark.sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)");
-sqlContext.sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src");
+spark.sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src");

 // Queries are expressed in HiveQL.
-Row[] results = sqlContext.sql("FROM src SELECT key, value").collect();
+Row[] results = spark.sql("FROM src SELECT key, value").collect();

 {% endhighlight %}